 The governmental filing fee to secure patent pending status is between $65 to $240 as of 2019 data.
 If you retain a patent attorney, then the attorney fees to help prepare and file the patent application will run you about $7k to $15k depending on the subject matter, technical difficulties of the invention, and other factors.

-If you want to prepare the patent application yourself, then here are some resources you might consider:
+If yo/cost-effective-patent/u want to prepare the patent application yourself, then here are some resources you might consider:

-To search whether an invention is patent pending, you have to have some facts about the invention first.
+To search whether an invention is pending, you have to have some facts about the invention first.
 Just knowing about the product is typically not enough to locate the patent application on the invention.
-You’ll have to search the Patent Office’s database using these facts as a search criteria.
+You’ll have to search the Patent Office’s database using these facts as a search criterion.

-The facts that I like to search for is the inventor’s full name or company name that manufactures or sells the product.
-Even if the inventor’s name is quite common or the company name is generic, you may still be able to locate the patent application when you have additional search filters.
+The search criterion that I like to search for is the inventor’s full name or company name that manufactures or sells the product.
+If the inventor’s name is common or the company name is generic, you can still locate the patent application.
+You need to use additional search filters.

-To conduct the search, you can use the Patent Office’s database, which is the most up to date database.
-However, you might also consider an easier and more intuitive design by using the search engine at Free Patents Online.
+You can use the Patent Office’s database to run the search.
+The Patent Office’s database is the most up to date database.
+However, you might also consider a more natural and more intuitive design by using the search engine at Free Patents Online.
 The database at the USPTO office will be current as wellas they update their databases every Tuesday night.
-However, since the USPTO does not pre-release their data to the other data aggregators, the other data aggregators such as Free Patents Online are about a week behind.
+However, since the USPTO does not pre-release its data to the other data aggregators, the other data aggregators such as Free Patents Online are about a week behind.

 Not all patent applications are open to the public.
-As stated above, nonprovisional patent applications are published 18 months after they are filed with the Patent Office.
+As stated above, nonprovisional patent applications are published 18 months after the filing date.
 Hence, for the first 18 months after filing, they are held in secrecy.
 No one but the Patent Office and the inventor can see the patent application.
-Moreover, if the patent application was filed as a provisional patent application, then these applications are never published.
-They become available after the corresponding nonprovisional patent application is filed.
-In this instance, the nonprovisional patent application is published and the provisional patent application is made searchable and accessible to the public 18 months after the filing of the provisional patent application or the first filed patent application in its chain.
+Moreover, provisional patent applications are never published.
+They become available after the corresponding nonprovisional patent application is filed and published.

 Patent applications can be published earlier than 18 months by filing a request for early publication.
-The request for early publication is made when the inventor wants to accrue provisional patent rights in his or her invention.
+The inventor can request early publication of its patent to get provisional patent rights for his or her invention.

 Moreover, some nonprovisional patent applications are never published until they mature into a patent.
-These patent applications were not published because the inventor requested nonpublication of their patent.
-These patent applications cannot be found if you search for them.
+These patent applications were not published because the inventor requested the nonpublication of their patent.
+No one can find these patent applications.

 8. How do you mark a product as patent pending?

-US patent laws allow the inventor to mark their products as patent pending if a provisional or nonprovisional patent application has been filed on the invention with the Patent Office.
+US patent laws allow the inventor to mark their products as patent pending if the inventor files a provisional or nonprovisional patent application with the Patent Office.
 See 35 USC § 292.

 Read my extension article on What are the patent marking requirements?